eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

   topology:
     devices:
     - id: d6cd3021-0d9f-423c-862e-f30b29438cbb
-      name: SecondThirdDevice
+      name: MyDevice
       description: This is a brand new device.
       interface-id: a4a3c74c-71e5-49ea-9c2e-afb387951970
       tags:
         - new-device
     - id: fc699f09-1d32-48f4-8836-37e0a23cf794
-      name: MyDevice
+      name: YourDevice
-      description: This is a old device.
+      description: This is an old device.
       interface-id: 9a182365-47e8-49e3-9b8b-df4455a3a0f8
       tags:
         - old-device